Day 1 - Arrive Medjugorje

-Day 6 - Holy House of Nazareth & Shrine of St. Rita of Cascia
+Day 6 - Holy House of Nazareth & Eucharistic Miracle of Lanciano

 Upon arrival in Ancona, we will meet our guide and drive to the town of Loreto.
 The most treasured and venerated shrine of Our Lady throughout the world is that of the Holy House of Nazareth.
 According to tradition, the Holy House is part of the Virgin Mary's house, which was transported by angels from Nazareth, arriving in Loreto on the 10th of December 1294.
 We will celebrate Mass and afterwards enjoy a guided tour of the impressive basilica, which encases the Holy House.

-After breakfast we will depart Cascia and drive to the town of Lanciano.
-On arrival, we will have time at leisure for lunch and later visit the Church of St. Francis where we will celebrate Mass and afterwards venerate the relics of the first Eucharistic Miracle of the Catholic Church.
+We will enjoy wonderful views of the Adriatic Coast as we drive to the town of Lanciano.
+On arrival, we will have free time for lunch and later visit the Church of St. Francis where we will venerate the relics of the first Eucharistic Miracle of the Catholic Church.
 As we travel to San Giovanni Rotondo we will hear about the early years of Francesco Forgione (the future Padre Pio) and how he realised his dream of becoming a “monk with a beard.”

 This morning we will celebrate Mass in the ancient Church of Our Lady of Grace where Padre Pio spent many hours each day hearing confessions and afterwards in the English Pilgrims Office will receive a blessing with the glove used by the capuchin friar.